-In this installment of the AEye Insights series, AEye Founder and VP of Strategy & Partnerships, Jordan Greene sits down with Ryan Popple, AEye Advisor, General Partner at R7 and Executive Director at Proterra to discuss current trends in electrification and urban transportation, the importance of smart sensors, and the implementation of fully autonomous charging stations.
+In this installment of the AEye Insights series, AEye Founder and VP of Corporate Development, Jordan Greene sits down with Ryan Popple, AEye Advisor, General Partner at R7 and Executive Director at Proterra to discuss current trends in electrification and urban transportation, the importance of smart sensors, and the implementation of fully autonomous charging stations.

 JG: Hello, everybody.
 Welcome to AEye Insights, where we talk industry trends with proven business leaders.
 Our guest today is Ryan Popple, AEye Advisor, General Partner at R7 and Executive Director at Proterra, a company that designs and manufactures zero emission buses.
 Ryan, welcome and thank you for joining us.

 RP: Thanks for having me, Jordan.

 JG: Ryan, we’ll just dive right into it.
 You have been involved in a number of really interesting things in next generation mobility, both on the corporate and the investment side.
 Can you tell us a little bit about your experience in this sector?